-Warning: A current search of the sketch of the land should be obtained where detail of position, dimensions or area of the lot is required.

-\ Any entries preceded by an asterisk may not appear on the current edition of the duplicate certificate of title.
+Warning: A current search of the sketch of the land should be obtained where detail of position, dimensions or area of the lot is required. \ Any entries preceded by an asterisk may not appear on the current edition of the duplicate certificate of title.
+Lot as described in the land description may be a lot or location.

--- END OF CERTIFICATE OF TITLE-----
+---END OF CERTIFICATE OF TITLE-----